 Starting up a new business as a mumpreneur is challenging in itself.
+And if you are starting your business in a foreign country where you only have the basic knowledge of the language, then it’s even more difficult.
+If you are one among those entrepreneurs, then its time you hire professionals from https://www.architekst.com/nl/vertaalbureau for financial translations.
 Starting up a business as a foreign mumpreneur can be even more challenging because there are various cultural issues on top of the everyday business challenges and the colossal task of juggling motherhood with an entrepreneurial career.
 I am an American mother of three British born children and I’ve been living in England with my British husband since 1999.
 I started my design business in 2003 after being made redundant from my full time position as senior Internet designer.
 I had only just gotten used to working in a British company with British co-workers (a steep learning curve!) and suddenly I was on my own trying to create a job for myself and a future for my children.
 Some of the challenges and how I overcame them were:

 Lack of family and friends (and friends of family and friends)

 Solution: I started networking and through this met people who could help me and support me and I could do the same for them which helped to establish myself as a professional business woman.

 Lack of childcare/help with my baby and toddler